-All ITG procedures are documented in accordance with our integrated Business Quality Management System (BQMS) that is ISO 9001:2015, ISO 20000-1:2011, and ISO 27001:2013 certified and appraised to both CMMI for Services and CMMI for Development at Maturity Level 3.
+All ITG procedures are documented in accordance with our integrated Business Quality Management System (BQMS) that is ISO 9001:2015, ISO 20000-1:2018, and ISO 27001:2013 certified, appraised to both CMMI for Services and CMMI for Development at Maturity Level 3.

 - Control of Non-Conforming Products (QP4) applies to all outputs from processes related to product receiving, handling, inventorying and shipping.

-- The Corrective Action (QP6) Procedure defines how to determine the root cause of non-conformity, determine plan of action to avoid re-occurrence, implement action and verify results.
+- The Corrective Action Procedure (QP6) defines how to determine the root cause of non-conformity, determine a plan of action to avoid re-occurrence, implement action and verify results.

 - The Internal Audit Procedure (QP7) outlines how audits are performed on all ITG corporate departments and functional areas on a regular basis.
 This ensures conformity to internal ITG BQMS requirements, ISO 9001, ISO 20000-1, and ISO 27001 requirements, as well as CMMI internal assessments.

-- The Project Planning Procedures (QP12) is based on ISO 9001 and CMMI Compliance Matrix are comprised of a series of planned actions aimed at improving operational and infrastructure processes (includes Business Development Managers, Project Managers, Project Staff, Q/A Staff Members)
+- The Project Planning Procedures (QP12) is based on ISO 9001 and CMMI Compliance Matrix and are comprised of a series of planned actions aimed at improving operational and infrastructure processes (includes Business Development Managers, Project Managers, Project Staff, Q/A Staff Members).

-- The Configuration Management (QP19) Procedure, consists of Configuration Items (components, whose importance and potential change may affect the ITG QMS output), Configuration Management (How Configuration Items are identified and controlled), Change Management (How Configuration Item sources are changed)
+- The Configuration Management Procedure (QP19) consists of Configuration Items (components whose importance and potential change may affect the ITG QMS output), Configuration Management (How Configuration Items are identified and controlled) and Change Management (How Configuration Item sources are changed).

-- The Problem Analysis and Resolution (QP23) Procedure monitors services and incidents to identify potential problems, monitors problems to identify corrective action and long-term resolution, corrects problem (or defect), corrects process by training, tailoring and communicating the change, Evaluate the effect of changes.
+- The Problem Analysis and Resolution Procedure (QP23) monitors services and incidents to identify potential problems, monitors problems to identify corrective actions and long-term resolutions, corrects problems (or defects), corrects processes by training, tailoring and communicating the change, evaluates the effect of changes.

-- The Verification (QP24) Procedure ensures that s projects have been reviewed and the resources, pricing, documentation, stakeholder communication, and technical solution meet the Project specified requirements.
+- The Verification Procedure (QP24) ensures that projects have been reviewed and that resources, pricing, documentation, stakeholder communication, and technical solution meet the Project specified requirements.

 Work Instructions exist for all departments and daily functions.
 A sample of our working instructions for key functional areas follows: